Fred Lewis (basketball, born 1921): Professional

+Coaching

+From 1950 to 1953, Lewis coached at Amityville High School, where he compiled a 63–40 record.
+He then served as an assistant coach at the University of Hawaiʻi at Mānoa (1953–1956) and Southern Illinois (1956–1957).
+From 1957 to 1962, Lewis coached at University of Southern Mississippi, where he compiled an 89–38 record.

-Frederick Bott Lewis Jr. (January 6, 1921 – December 27, 1994) was an American professional basketball player and coach.
-He was the head basketball coach at Syracuse University from 1962 to 1968.
+Lewis was the head basketball coach at Syracuse University from 1962 to 1968.
 He compiled a 91-57 (.615) record during his tenure.
 He took his team to the National Invitation Tournament two years after the team finished the season with a record of 2-22.
-Prior to coaching at Syracuse, he coached at University of Southern Mississippi, where he compiled an 89–38 record.
-He coached at Amityville High School, where he compiled a 63–40 record from 1950 to 1953.

 One of his teams almost became the first team in NCAA history to average 100 or more points per game.
 Lewis's 1965–66 team, led by Dave Bing, participated in the NCAA Tournament and won against Davidson College in the first round before Syracuse lost to Duke University.

-He was replaced by Roy Danforth.
-He died in Sacramento, California, in 1994.
+Lewis left Syracuse in 1968 to become the athletic director at California State University, Sacramento.
+On December 1, 1969, Lewis and physical education department chairman Merle Rousey were fired after athletic department faculty members protested their policies.
+He remained at the school as a professor and served as the school's interim men's basketball coach during the 1984-85 season.
+He died in Sacramento, California on December 27, 1994.